ppoliani/rust-ffi-example/README.md

 ## Use build.rs

-Add `build.rs` and use `cc` build-dep to compile c code and then link it as a static file to our rust binary.
+Instead of manually compiling and linking we can add `build.rs` and use `cc` build-dep to compile c code and then link it as a static file to our rust binary.